polyaxon/polyaxon/site/docs/setup/platform/index.md

 NOTES: ...
 ```

 These notes are important for setting the CLI, and getting access to the dashboard.

 Next step you need the [Polyaxon CLI installed](/setup/cli/), and you need to configure
 the host and the ports based on these notes.

+## Port forward

+If you are deploying Polyaxon Community Edition and you don't want to deal with securing your load balancer or ingress,
+you can use the default values and the command `polyaxon port-forward`. this command will expose the Polyaxon API
+and dashboard on your localhost and auto-configure the cli.

 ## Upgrade Polyaxon